nxg-org/v11-discord.js/README.md

 </div>

 ## slt cv
-This package is a patch of discord.js@11.5.1 developed by molo#0001
-For use it, simply do `npm i v11-discord.js` and replace `const Discord = require("discord.js")` by `const Discord = require("v11-discord.js")`
+This package is a patch of discord.js@11.5.1 developed by molo#0001 and patched by alg :P For use it, simply do `npm i v11-discord.js` and replace `const Discord = require("discord.js")` by `const Discord = require("v11-discord.js")`
 I do not advise you to use this version, but it can be very useful for self bots so I modified some things if you use the package with an user account.